Zeetta showcases ground-breaking 5G innovation

-Zeetta Networks partners with the University of Bristol & partners to showcase ground-breaking 5G Smart Tourism innovation at Digital Transformation World, Nice
+Zeetta Networks together with the University of Bristol & other partners will showcase ground-breaking 5G Smart Tourism innovation at the Digital Transformation World 2019

 - University of Bristol‘s Smart Internet Lab to showcase 5G-enabled Tourism Experience at Digital Transformation World 2019 in Nice